 Reportedly, new ATVs command prices ranging from $4,000 to $16,000.
 UTVs typically include passenger seats and a greater cargo-carrying capacity.
 These bigger vehicles range from $8,000 to $18,000 in price.
 Recently, some companies have begun producing XUV crossover utility vehicles as a distinct category of recreational off-highway vehicles (ROV), too.

 During the pandemic, ATV accident rates rose in some states.
-Minnesota reported 19 fatalities connected to ATVs as of September 23rd.
+For example, Minnesota reported 19 fatalities connected to ATVs as of September 23rd.
 ATV accidents also sent five seriously injured children under 10 years to Hennepin County’s ER.

 Establishing Dedicated Public Use Areas

 One of the opportunities for expanding the ATV industry potentially lies in creating dedicated use areas for these off-road vehicles.
-Since this equipment easily damages sensitive ecosystems, many parks won’t authorize this transportation outside of specified sites.
+Since this equipment easily damages sensitive ecosystems, many parks won’t authorize this transportation outside specified sites.
 Most jurisdictions in the USA and Canada do not allow these vehicles on public roads, either.
 Landowners currently constitute an important market for all-terrain vehicles.

 Consequently, non-landowners may enjoy limited opportunities to use this equipment.
 Some states, including West Virginia and Georgia, have created special-use ATV trail systems.
 Obtaining well-maintained, dedicated ATV recreational areas might benefit this industry.